The world is not such a lonely planet anymore but the very resources we promote through tourism are in danger of degradation.

 produces significant impacts on natural resources, consumption patterns,

 pollution and social systems.
 The need for sustainable/responsible planning

 and management is imperative for the industry to survive as a whole.

 - Over 1 billion people travelled internationally in 2012 and this is

 - The average international tourist receipt is over US$700 per person

-Domestic Product (GDP) (if it include tourism related
+Domestic Product (GDP) in 2013 (if it include tourism related

 business (eg catering, cleaning)

 - The global travel and tourism industry creates approximately 10% of the world's employment